 6. Don’t be shy, girl! 🙂

 If you are still with me reading this page, you are already equipped with all the tools you need to start the blog of your dream!
 You have a domain name, you purchased hosting, installed a cute theme, now it’s time to let your creative self go wild and start writing fantastic posts, taking photos and videos.

 Don’t get intimidated in front of the technical part, just start a blog today and pass each test step by step.
 It’s impossible to know everything at the starting point where you are now, believe me, no one of those successful bloggers with 6-figure income knew everything from the beginning.
-But you have to keep putting one foot in front of the other, and you’ll see how exciting it’s to track your blog growing and bringing you to the desired economic level!
+But you have to keep putting one foot in front of the other, and you’ll see how exciting it’s to track your blog growing and bringing you to the desired financial level!